 This drug can also rarely cause heart damage.
-Before and during treatment with this drug, your doctor may test your heart function with an echocardiogram or a MUGA scan.
+Before starting treatment with this drug, your doctor may test your heart function with an echocardiogram or a MUGA scan.

 These drugs are taken as pills, once or twice daily.

-Common side effects include dizziness, fatigue, nausea, vomiting, constipation, weight gain, and diarrhea.
+Common side effects of these drugs can include dizziness, fatigue, nausea, vomiting, constipation, weight gain, and diarrhea.